rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 "'Getting Ready for the Fire, Kasier Wilhelm' Bain Collection, Library of Congress hdl.loc.gov/loc.pnp/ggbain.10412 Call Number: LC-B2- 2400-7"

 Welcome!
-This workbook is made by converting several plain-text files into a fully-operational website using the ['mkdocs' static website generator](http://www.mkdocs.org/).
+This workbook is made by converting several plain-text files into a fully-operational website using the [**MkDocs** static website generator](http://www.mkdocs.org/).
 That means, if you want to keep a copy of all these files for your own records, you may.
 Simply click on the 'edit on github' link at the top right.
 This will bring you to the repository that houses this workbook.
-Then, when you're signed into 'github', you can 'fork' (that is, make a copy) the repo into your own account.
+Then, when you're signed into GitHub, you can **fork** (that is, make a copy) the repo into your own account.
 Why 'forking'?
 It seems an odd phrase.
 Think of it like this:

 Writing, crafting, coding: these are like a small river, flowing in one direction into the future.
 You get new ideas, new hunches: the river branches.
 There's a fork in its path.
 Sometimes new ideas, new hunches fold back into that original stream: they merge.

-Github is a way of mapping that stream, and a guide to revisiting the interesting parts of it.
+GitHub is a way of mapping that stream, and a guide to revisiting the interesting parts of it.

 It's not the best metaphor, but it'll do.
 No doubt you've had that experience where, after working on an essay for days, you make a change that you regret.
 You wish you could go back to fix it, but ctrl+z only goes so far.
 You realize that everything you've done for the last week needs to be thrown out, and you start over.

 Well, with 'versioning control', you can travel back upriver, back to where things were good.
-There are two tools that we will use to make this happen: [git](https://git-scm.com/) and [Github](http://github.com).
+There are two tools that we will use to make this happen: [git](https://git-scm.com/) and [GitHub](http://github.com).
 You'll learn more about making those things work in [**Module 1**](../module-1/Open-Access-Research/).
 You'll see why you'd want to do that, and how to future-proof your work, writing things [in a plain-text format called 'markdown'](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 In [**Module 2**](../module-2/Finding%20Data/), we'll start exploring the wide variety of historical data out there.
 We'll talk about some of the ethical dilemmas posed by having so much data out there.
 'Data' are not neutral 'things given'; rather, they are 'capta': things **taken**.